Skip to content

 .
 Different detection components are wrapped

-in separate gesture tracking units called
+gesture tracking units

 \emph